-- 42. We normally inspect newly registered providers within a short period of their registration.
-We will inspect all other providers who are on the Early Years Register on 1 September 2012, at least once by 31 July 2016. - 43.
-We prioritise inspections of provision and/or inspect more frequently where: - we receive a concern about the setting, and our risk assessment concludes that we need to prioritise or bring forward the inspection - the provider has been judged as inadequate or requires improvement at their last inspection.
+- 42. We will inspect all other providers who were on the Early Years Register on 1 September 2012, at least once by 31 July 2016.
+For those providers that were not on the Early Years Register on 1 September 2012 and have registered after this date, we normally inspect these newly registered providers within seven months of their registration.
+After this inspection, we will inspect the provision at least once in every inspection cycle. - 43.
+We prioritise inspections of provision and/or inspect more frequently where: - we receive a concern about the setting, and our risk assessment concludes that we need to prioritise the inspection - the provider has been judged as inadequate or requires improvement at their last inspection.